'Ha - That's Really a Thing?!' 5 Hilarious Osaka Cultural Quirks that Shocked Foreigners in Japan!

 For all of Kansai's charms, however, the region has its share of quirky habits as well, and many foreign friends have been hit with a bit of culture shock by some of them!
 What are some things that surprised foreign residents staying in Osaka, and why?
 We find out!

-*The following information contains personal opinions collected from a survey of willing participants.
+(*The following information contains personal opinions collected from a survey of willing participants.)

 Am I being scolded...?!
 Shocked by the unique Osaka intonation!

 Different regions of Japan often have what is known as a local dialect, which is a localized and characteristic way of Japanese speech.
-The Kansai dialect, known locally as the Kansai-ben, can be said to possess one of the most distinct and recognizable intonations among all of Japan's regional dialects.
+The Kansai dialect, known locally as Kansai-ben, can be said to possess one of the most distinct and recognizable intonations among all of Japan’s regional dialects.

-Since standard Japanese is what's taught being in Japanese schools nowadays, when an Indonesian man started living in Kansai and heard people speaking Kansai-ben for the first time, he admitted with a laugh, "I thought they were scolding me at first!"
-That must have been quite a shock indeed!
-"When a Kansai lady says things like, 'Can you do this?!', or 'Hurry up and do it!' in rapid-fire Kansai-ben, it can sound really scary to someone who's never heard the dialect before.
-After I found out this was just the unique way people spoke in the Kansai region, it was a huge weight off my shoulders, that's for sure!"
+Since standard Japanese is what is taught in Japanese schools today, one Indonesian man who began living in Kansai admitted with a laugh that when he first heard people speaking Kansai-ben, he thought they were scolding him.
+That must have been quite a shock indeed.
+“When a Kansai lady says things like, ‘Can you do this?!’ or ‘Hurry up and do it!’ in rapid-fire Kansai-ben, it can sound really scary to someone who’s never heard the dialect before.
+After I found out this was just the unique way people spoke in the Kansai region, it was a huge weight off my shoulders, that’s for sure!”

 Shocking role reversal between humans and animals!